freizl/snap-poc/README.md

 # TODO
-  - [ ] pagedown Markdown intergration.
+  - [X] pagedown Markdown intergration.
+    + did some fix to digestive-functor-heist
   - [ ] Admin snaplet like admin site of Django??
     + easy for admin models
   - [X] digestive-functors form